 Students who plan to participate in VCU’s universitywide Commencement ceremony on Saturday, May 13 at the Greater Richmond Convention Center are asked to RSVP.

 Visit this link to RSVP and reserve your seat.
 For questions, please email UNIVevents@vcu.edu.

 Yes.
 On Commencement day, visit the VCU homepage, vcu.edu, for the link.

-On Saturday, Dec.
-10, graduation portraits will be available from 7:30 to 9:30 a.m. before the universitywide ceremony at the Stuart C. Siegel Center.
+On Saturday, May 13, graduation portraits will be available from 7:30 to 9:30 a.m. before the universitywide ceremony at the Greater Richmond Convention Center.
 Graduates who wish to participate in this final portrait opportunity should plan to arrive early.
 Registration is not required.

-Tickets are not required for those attending the universitywide ceremony at the Stuart C. Siegel Center.
+Tickets are not required for those attending the universitywide ceremony at the Greater Richmond Convention Center.
 Seating for guests is available on a first come, first served basis.
 There is no reserved seating.

 Tickets for school or departmental ceremonies may be required.
 Graduates will receive information about these ceremonies from their school or department office.

-Faculty who plan to participate in VCU’s universitywide Commencement ceremony on Saturday, Dec.
-10 at the Stuart C. Siegel Center should register and reserve their seat using the following link:
+Faculty who plan to participate in VCU’s universitywide Commencement ceremony on Saturday, May 13 at the Greater Richmond Convention Center should register and reserve their seat using the following link: